AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `cloud_type` - (Required) Type of cloud service provider.
 AWS=1, GCP=4, ARM=8.
 * `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `gw_name` - (Required) Name of the gateway which is going to be created.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
-Example: AWS: "vpc-abcd1234".
+Required if for aws.
+Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test".
 * `vpc_reg` - (Required) Region of cloud provider.
-Example: AWS: "us-east-1", GCP: "us-west1-b", ARM: "East US 2".
+Example: AWS: "us-east-1", ARM: "East US 2", Oracle: "us-ashburn-1", GCP: "us-west2-a".
 * `gw_size` - (Required) Size of the gateway instance.
-Example: AWS: "t2.large", GCP: "n1-standard-1", ARM: "Standard_B1s".
+Example: AWS: "t2.large", ARM: "Standard_B1s", Oracle: "VM.Standard2.2", GCP: "n1-standard-1".
 * `subnet` - (Required) Public Subnet Info.
 Example: AWS: "172.31.0.0/20".
 * `insane_mode_az` - (Required) AZ of subnet being created for Insane Mode Spoke Gateway.
 Required for AWS if insane_mode is enabled.
 Example: AWS: "us-west-1a".
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in 4.7 or later release.
 Supported values: true, false.
 Default: true.
 Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.